0xPolygonMiden/miden-client/README.md

 To test the project's code, we provide both unit tests (which can be run with `cargo test`) and integration tests.
 For more info on integration tests, refer to the [integration testing document](./tests/README.md)

-The crate also comes with 2 feature flags that are used exclusively on tests:
+The crate also comes with one feature flag that is used exclusively on tests:

-- `test_utils`: used on unit tests to use the mocked RPC API.
 - `integration`: only used to run integration tests and separate them from unit tests

 ## Contributing